[Feature] Borrell: from controversy to EU's top diplomat

 But, at first inspection, the parliament's legal affairs committee was not satisfied with the financial declaration of Borrell.

-As a result, he was asked to provide further information about his €2.77m assets and his shares in three companies (Iberdrola, Bayer y el BBVA) - which account for 13 percent of his assets.
+As a result, he was asked to provide further information about his €2.77m assets and his shares in three companies (Iberdrola, Bayer andl BBVA) - which account for 13 percent of his assets.

 In a letter to the chair of the committee on legal affairs, British MEP Lucy Nethsingha, Borrell said that he would sell those shares only if it was necessary - and the legal affairs committee concluded that Borrell did not need to sell those shares.